 “I love my course because it is so different to any of the other courses I had applied to at other universities.
 It’s been so much fun here at BU.”

-These courses are delivered by the Faculty of Health & Social Sciences, where you will learn from research-active social scientists in fields including society and social formation, anthropology, criminology, cultural diversity and social welfare.
-Anthropology students will have access to our dedicated labs, which are home to one of the best collections of human skeletal remains among UK universities.
+These courses are delivered by the Faculty of Health & Social Sciences, where you will learn from research-active social scientists in fields including society and social formation, social anthropology, criminology, cultural diversity and social welfare.

 “I was able to show that my sociology background would give me a different perspective and, having demonstrated my commitment, I was offered a place… The year at Microsoft was absolutely what I needed to make up my mind on my future career.”